badabing2005/PixelFlasher/README.md

   - Download APK
   - Multi-Select
   - Show Package Details.
+  - Add app to Magisk denylist.

 **Expert mode:** (should only be turned on by experienced users).
 In addition to the basic features, you get:

-- The ability to flash custom ROM (with or without patching `boot.img`)
+- The ability to flash custom ROM (with or without patching `boot` / `init_boot`)
 - Option to flash to both slots.
 - Options to disable verity and or verification.
 - Ability to change the active slot.
-- Ability to live boot to custom `boot.img` (temporary root).
+- Ability to live boot to custom `boot` / `init_boot` (temporary root).
-- Ability to boot to recovery.
+- Ability to boot to recovery, fastbootd, safe mode, download mode and sideload.
 - Ability to flash custom image: boot, recovery, radio, kernel, ...
 - Ability to sideload an image.
 - Lock / Unlock bootloader.
 - Option to gain temporary root (good for testing or checking things out).
 - SOS Disable Magisk modules to get out of bootloop (experimental).
+- Force option when flashing.
+- Option to skip rebooting.
+- Option to wipe.
 - Partition Manager:
   - Erase single or multi partitions.
   - Dump / create backup of single or multi partitions and save to PC.